jinsheng200303/manufacture/.github/ISSUE_TEMPLATE/new_offer.md

 ---
-name: New Offer
+name: Create New Offer
-about: Create new Offer on MarketPlace
+about: Describe this issue template's purpose here.
 title: ''
 labels: ''
 assignees: ''

 ---

 **Product**